 Your inventory is one of your most significant assets, but if your records don’t match what’s actually on your shelves, you’re operating with a blind spot.
 An inventory audit is a fundamental health check for your retail business, giving you the clarity needed to make smart decisions, protect your profits, and keep your operations running smoothly.
 It’s the process that bridges the gap between what you think you have and what you actually have.

-Defining an Inventory Audit
+What an Inventory Audit Actually Is

 At its core, an inventory audit is the process of verifying that your physical stock matches the data in your inventory management system.
 It involves physically counting every item in your warehouse or store and comparing that number to your official records.
 This isn't just about counting boxes; it's a critical verification step that ensures your financial records accurately reflect the value of the inventory you hold.
 Think of it as balancing your checkbook, but for your products.
 The goal is to identify discrepancies, understand why they happened, and correct your records to reflect reality, ensuring complete accuracy from the stockroom to the balance sheet.